 Some weeks ago I read a tweet which contained this picture and someone said:"That's the reason why Value Types are helpful!".
-After that I remembered situations happened some years ago and I decided to write a blog post about it.

 During some projects I've seen a lot of valdiation code which was quite crazy.
 Most of the time there were methods with parameters like Doubles, BigDecimals or Strings followed by lots of business validations at the beginning of each method.
 These business validations were scattered around the whole codebase and most of the time it was copy pasted.
 These validations contain technical validations like null checks and business validations.
 Situations like these are really suboptimal for several reasons.
 This blogpost describes why you should know and use the concept of Value Types even if you don't do Domain Driven Design.